Chromecast has become shorthand for casting from your smartphone to your TV screen since it is one of your best and easiest options.

 - From the Google Home app on your smartphone, you will be able to locate your old Chromecast and select it.

-- It will cast your desired content to your TV.
+- It will cast your desired content on your TV.
 You may need to choose the HDMI port that your Chromecast is plugged into in the settings menu to override your Roku OS and get the display.

 This works natively with Netflix, YouTube, Spoitfy, Hulu, Sling, and most other streaming apps, so you can cast and then browse the net on your phone while pretending to watch.